GlacioHack/geoutils/HOW_TO_RELEASE.md

 # How to issue a GeoUtils release

+## GitHub and PyPI

-## The easy way
+### The easy way

-1. Change the version number in setup.py.
+1. Change the version number in `setup.cfg`.
 It can be easily done from GitHub directly without a PR.
 The version number is important for PyPI as it will determine the file name of the wheel.
 A name can [never be reused](https://pypi.org/help/#file-name-reuse), even if a file or project have been deleted.

 2. Follow the steps to [create a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on GitHub.
-Use the same release number and tag as in setup.py.
+Use the same release number and tag as in `setup.cfg`.

 An automatic GitHub action will start to push and publish the new release to PyPI.